gc222/Uber-Data-Analytics/README.md

 **Google Cloud Platform (GCP) components:**
 1. **Cloud Storage (GCS)** - A scalable, efficient, and secure cloud storage serving as the data lake.
-2. **Compute Engine (GCE)** - An IaaS that provides the ability to create and run virtual machine instances for various workloads.
+2. **Compute Engine (GCE)** - An IaaS that provides the ability to create and run virtual machine instances for various workloads using custom configurations.
 3. **BigQuery (GBQ)** - A data warehouse platform for managing and executing queries with the dataset.
 4. **Looker Studio** - A business intelligence tool that has direct integration to its own Google products to create visualisations and dashboards.